NeRF-or-Nothing/.github/profile/README.md

 Please see the wiki in vidtonerf for additional learning resources and information.

 # New here?
-Checkout the vidtonerf repo below
+Check out the vidtonerf repo below